nsdrussell/CSVScoresToExcel/README.md

 ## Arguments
 The filename can be passed as an argument to read it on opening.
 Right click in Windows Explorer on your desired .csv file->Open With...-> Choose another app-> Choose the application executable.
 The application will read it on opening.
 This will save having to select the file manually.

+Alternatively drag the .csv file onto the application executable and let go to do exactly the same thing.

 ## Build instructions
 In Visual Studio, load the .sln file under `\src\ScoresToExcelApp\`, then build and run.
 You will need WPF (Windows Presentation Foundation) and .NET Framework 4.7.2 enabled.

 I wrote and built this using VS2019.

 ## Information
 ### Input